samunemeth/E-paper-Clock/README.md

 as that project uses the 3 color version.
 The software however is completely different, as that project uses *Esphome*.

-After designing the new mainboard, I will be publishing mor information and configuration regarding that project, in a separate repo.
+After designing the new mainboard, I will be publishing more information and configuration regarding that project, in a separate repo.